Nucleic acid double helix: Bending

 DNA is a relatively rigid polymer, typically modelled as a worm-like chain.
 It has three significant degrees of freedom; bending, twisting, and compression, each of which cause certain limits on what is possible with DNA within a cell.
 Twisting-torsional stiffness is important for the circularisation of DNA and the orientation of DNA bound proteins relative to each other and bending-axial stiffness is important for DNA wrapping and circularisation and protein interactions.
 Compression-extension is relatively unimportant in the absence of high tension.

 Persistence length, axial stiffness

 DNA in solution does not take a rigid structure but is continually changing conformation due to thermal vibration and collisions with water molecules, which makes classical measures of rigidity impossible to apply.
 Hence, the bending stiffness of DNA is measured by the persistence length, defined as:

 This value may be directly measured using an atomic force microscope to directly image DNA molecules of various lengths.
-In an aqueous solution, the average persistence length is 46–50 nm or 140–150 base pairs (the diameter of DNA is 2 nm), although can vary significantly.
+In an aqueous solution, the average persistence length has been found to be of around 50 nm (or 150 base pairs).
+More broadly, it has been observed to be between 45 and 60 nm or 132–176 base pairs (the diameter of DNA is 2 nm) This can vary significantly due to variations in temperature, aqueous solution conditions and DNA length.
 This makes DNA a moderately stiff molecule.

 The persistence length of a section of DNA is somewhat dependent on its sequence, and this can cause significant variation.
 The variation is largely due to base stacking energies and the residues which extend into the minor and major grooves.